mrh0/cspl/README.md

 CONSTANTVALUE = 5; //Constant when variable name is all capital letters

-//Tail keywords
-out "Hello World"[1]; //Prints 'e' to out stream. out "Hello World"[0,4]; //Prints 'Hello' error "An Error Message"; //Prints message to error stream. assert condition //Prints assertion error if condition is false. let f=5;
+out "Hello World"; //Prints 'e' to out stream. error "An Error Message"; //Prints message to error stream. assert condition; //Prints assertion error if the variable condition is false.
-val f;

 //Strings:
 text = "Hi my name is ";